 size of the inclusions, nevertheless the outer dimensions allow them to be classified

+as U and/or Th types.
 Modern analytical techniques such as Scanning Electron Microscope X Ray Fluoresence

 (SEMXRF) and Ion Microprobe Mass Spectrometry (IMMA) methods have been utilized to